 The physician employment agreement should distinguish between a failure to become credentialed and a denial of credentials.
 If the physician has been denied hospital credentials, that physician probably has some major problems in the credentialing file; it may be reasonable for the employer to refuse to wait for the physician to fix those issues.
 The physician employment agreement should also distinguish between failing to obtain credentials because of a lack of responsiveness on the physician’s part, and failing to obtain credentials because the hospital or managed care company is slow to process an application.
 The employer should agree to provide administrative assistance to the physician in credentialing and to use best efforts to expedite the process.
 Finally, the physician employment agreement should only require credentialing with major payors, not every payor the employer has dealings with.

-When negotiating a physician employment agreement, I always try to insert a provision requiring both parties to sit down in good faith and attempt to negotiate a mutually satisfactory arrangement allowing the physician to start at the original start date, even if credentialing is not complete.
+When I perform a physician contract review and a MGMA compensation analysis, I always recommend a provision requiring both parties to sit down in good faith and attempt to negotiate a mutually satisfactory arrangement allowing the physician to start at the original start date, even if credentialing is not complete.
 For example, if the physician has hospital credentials and has been accepted by every major payor of the employer except one, the employer may be able to schedule patients for that physician who are not covered by the slow payor.
 This may not be possible if a dominant payor has not credentialed the physician, of course.
 The failure to be credentialed by Medicare is going to have a lot more impact on a geriatrician than on a pediatrician, for example.

 Similarly, if all the payors have credentialed the physician but the hospital has not, perhaps another physician can admit patients and do rounds until the new physician gets privileges.
 Both parties likely can find creative ways to work out something acceptable regarding starting work under a physician employment agreement if the agreement is flexible enough.